• Skip to main content

 With a name like Billionaires, you would think this dark chocolate candy is pretty unique, and you would be right.
 With only four ingredients, this old-fashioned Christmas candy only takes minutes to prepare.

-This Christmas candy recipe is so easy; even your children can make it themselves, or help you make them.
+This Christmas candy recipe like my recipe for Oreo fudge, is so easy; even your children can make it themselves, or help you make them.
 And talk about delicious, the crunchy, chewy, caramelly interior is covered with a yummy dark chocolate coating, and it all comes together in one heavenly bite!

 A gift box containing homemade chocolate Christmas candy.